carlylovas/mesg-permits/README.md

 ## Replication

-As of *January 11, 2024*, the non-confidential data needed to recreate these three reports is contained within this repository. `Data` contains the files necessary to rerun the scripts contained in `R`.
+The non-confidential data needed to recreate these three reports is contained within this repository. `Data` contains the files necessary to rerun the scripts contained in `R`.
 The order of species and network level scripts does not matter but **network analysis must be run prior to network plots** as it outputs an .rds file required for plotting.